openflighthpc/flight-job-service/api/docs/routes.md

 {
   "data": {                     # REQUIRED - The FileResource
-    "type": "files",            # REQUIRED - Specfies the resource is a file "id": STRING,               # REQUIRED - The file's ID (:job_id.:encoded_name) "attributes":{
+    "type": "files",            # REQUIRED - Specfies the resource is a file "id": STRING,               # REQUIRED - The file's ID (:job_id.:encoded_relative_path) "attributes":{
-      "filename" STRING,        # REQUIRED - The name of the file "path": STRING,           # REQUIRED - The path to the file "size": INTEGER,          # REQUIRED - The size of the file in Bytes },
+      "filename": STRING,       # REQUIRED - The name of the file "decoded_path": STRING    # OPTIONAL - The clear text version of file's relative path (omitted for stdout/stderr) "path": STRING,           # REQUIRED - The path to the file "size": INTEGER,          # REQUIRED - The size of the file in Bytes },